aditya624/orion/README.md

 ---

-## 🧭 Roadmap Ideas
-- [ ] Add automated deployment manifests (Helm/Compose) for the full stack.
-- [ ] Provide synthetic data loaders for local development without production credentials.
-- [ ] Extend evaluation harness (e.g., RAGAS) for knowledge grounding quality.

----

 ## 🤝 Contributing
 Issues and pull requests are welcome!
-Please open a discussion with the Populix ML team before major changes.
-Follow conventional commit messages and ensure the CI suite passes.

 Happy building! 💫